ComparativeGenomicsToolkit/cactus/doc/mc-paper/fly/README.md

-# Analysis of the Fly pangenome
+# D. Melanogaster - Exploration of the mapping and  variant calls

 ## Snakemake pipeline and scripts